campbe13/docker-ecq2020/container-lab-exercises/lab1/README.md

 Run Alpine Linux Containers
 =============================

 In this lab you will run a  container and explore the basics of how containers work, how the Docker Engine executes and isolates containers from each other.
-You must have docker installed on your system before continuing, [instructions here](https://docs.docker.com/get-docker/)
+You must have docker installed on your system before continuing, [quikstart install for Ubuntu 20.04](ubuntu-install-docker.io.md)  or [full instructions here](https://docs.docker.com/get-docker/)

 * * *